SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 a very nice win for performance since you've inlined a scout file to immediately load the rest of the app in parallel.

 The smart peeps at [Nodejitsu](http://nodejitsu.com/) put out [Blacksmith](http://blacksmith.jit.su/) to help with static site generation a while back, but there are [plenty of options](http://blog.bmannconsulting.com/node-static-site-generators/).
-Many of my apps are single page apps with only an `index.html` file anyways, so I can skip the static generation all together.
+Many apps are single page apps with only an `index.html` file anyways, so you can skip the static generation all together.

 ### All this together